Genetics

 Advancing Personalized Care

-Current studies are looking into treatments for people with specific changes or variants in genes like LRRK2, GBA or SNCA.
-Researchers believe that targeting these genes may lead to better, personalized therapies.
-Understanding your genetics can help you find out if you qualify for these studies.
+Studies are exploring treatments for people with changes in specific genes, such as LRRK2, GBA or SNCA.
+Targeting these genes may lead to more personalized therapies.
+Knowing your genetic profile can help determine if you qualify for these studies.

 Tips for Navigating Genetic Testing & Research

-• Contact our Helpline to ask questions about genetic testing.
-You can also learn more about the PD GENEration study.
+- Contact our Helpline with questions about genetic testing or to learn more about our PD GENEration study.

-• Know what to expect.
-Most people will not test positive for a PD-related genetic change, but researchers need this information to advance our understanding of Parkinson's.
+- Know what to expect — most people do not test positive for a PD-related genetic change, but every result helps researchers better understand Parkinson's.

-• Stay updated about ongoing genetic research.
-Studies like PD GENEration continue to offer valuable insights into PD.
+- Stay informed about ongoing genetic research.
+Studies such as PD GENEration continue to offer valuable insights into PD.